 Table 1 showed that youths who do not attend school at age 16 have incarceration rates that are 4 times greater at ages 19 to 22, crime rates that are two-thirds greater, arrests rates that are 2.5 times greater and a high school graduation rate that is almost 70 percentage points lower.
 Table 10 uses the same simulated data as for the counterfactual experiments presented above to determine the extent to which controlling for classification error, for the inter-related nature of youth decisions/outcomes and for unobserved heterogeneity affect those comparisons.
 The first row of table 10 repeats the first row of table 1.
 The second row shows the fit of the VAR to the data, that is, it takes the data simulated from the VAR, adds classification error based on the estimates, and shows the same differences in means by school attendance at age 16.
-As seen, the predictions are close in terms of the point estimates and, with the exception of the high school graduation rate, fall well within the 95 percent confidence intervals of the differences in means in the actual data.43 arrested and incarcerated at age 14 was too small to obtain a reliable comparison.
+As seen, the predictions are close in terms of the point estimates and, with the exception of the high school graduation rate, fall well within the 95 percent confidence intervals of the differences in means in the actual data.47